atmughrabi/AccelGraph/docs/wiki/Verification-Infrastructure.md

 ### Coverage policy

+`accelerator_verification/rtl/manifests/coverage-plan.json` is normative:

-- 100% of version-controlled mandatory functional bins.
+- 100% of reachable statements, branches, FSM states/transitions, functional
-- 100% of mandatory cross bins for graph fixture, algorithm, precision, degree class, cache-line boundary, engine stall profile, CAPI response class, and reset phase.
+  bins, assertion goals, and reachable control toggles;
+- 100% execution of every mapped layout/module context;
-- Zero unexpected assertions and scoreboard mismatches.
+- zero unexpected assertions and scoreboard mismatches;
-- P0 unit floors on a coverage-capable backend: statement >= 90%, branch >=
-  85%, toggle >= 80%.
-FSM state/transition coverage is 100% for legal states
-  and mandatory transitions.
-- A nondecreasing ratchet raises each floor when the measured baseline is higher.
-- Waivers are version-controlled with owner, issue, reason, affected evidence, approval, and expiry.
+- only versioned, approved, expiring waivers with an owner and issue;
-- Missing required coverage data fails the tier.
+- missing required coverage data fails the tier.

+Partial percentages may be reported while suites are under construction, but they are progress measurements, not release floors.

 | Metric | Backend | Earliest required tier |
 | --- | --- | --- |